oniiru/html/html/wp-content/plugins/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.7.0.4 =
+* Another database fix for new installs.

+= 1.7.0.3 =
+* Fixed a performance issue added in 1.7.0.2.

+= 1.7.0.2 =
+* Fixed HUGE issue with the DB setup on fresh 1.7+ installs.
+If you installed version 1.7 or 1.7.0.1 fresh (not upgraded from earlier version) then PMPro will not work until you upgrade to version 1.7.0.2.
+* Removed from old PHP short tag use
+* Fixed generation of members only and non-logged in text on new installs.

+= 1.7.0.1 =
+* Added the redirect away from wp-login.php page (was accidentally removed in version 1.7).
+* Added support for Theme My Login versions 6.3+
+* Fixed CSV downloads.
+* Fixed some warnings.
+* Fixed generation of cost text when using built in tax.
+* Added "pmpro_subscribe_order" filter.
+* Added an index to the user_id column of pmpro_memberships_users table which will help with performance of the new logins report and other user search functions.

+= 1.7 =
+* Ready for localization efforts.
+* Addons tab in PMPro Settings in the dashboard.
+* Reports page in dashboard with login report.
+* Webhook code for Braintree Payments gateway.
+* If PayPal Standard is the active gateway, users without membership levels will be able to see the confirmation page with a message that PayPal is processing payment.
+* Fixed bug where PayPal recurring orders were being attributed to the wrong user (if no subscriber id was attached to the IPN message).
+* Fixed bug where users sometimes couldn't checkout with a discount code that made a level free.
+* Cleaned up code in base paid-memberships-pro.php file.
+* Updated the .pmpro_checkout tr.odd td line in frontend.css to use rgba with alpha transparency to work a bit better on dark background themes.
+* Fixed bug where a user's first_name and last_name meta fields might be overwritten by the billing name fields at checkout.
+It will still set them if the user's first and last name fields are blank.
+(Thanks, John Hamlin.)
+* Fixed bug where zipcode was shown instead of state in the members list CSV export.
+(Thanks, John Hamlin.)
+* Fix to show discount codes on free trial confirmation emails if one was used.
+* Added the pmpro_random_code filter so you can hook in and change invoice code/etc generation.
+* Correctly padding zeroes on credit card expiration dates like 09/2013 when using Stripe.
+This SQL statement should fix broken entries in your orders table: NOTE (1) Backup your database first.
+NOTE (2) Make sure you change the table name to match your WP prefix,etc. >>> UPDATE wp_pmpro_membership_orders SET expirationyear = CONCAT(SUBSTRING(expirationmonth,2,1), expirationyear), expirationmonth= CONCAT('0', SUBSTRING(expirationmonth,1,1)) WHERE expirationmonth > 12;
+* Wrapped some AJAX and service calls code in init() functions so they will more consistently work with hooks/filters.
+(Before if PMPro loaded before a plugin or bit of code that added filters/etc, the filters wouldn't get applied.)
+* Fixed Stripe JS to also send city to Stripe.
+(This is important because Stripe doesn't seem to show the address at all if the city is missing.)
+* Added 'pmpro_members_list_sql' hook to filter the SQL used on the members list page and CSV export.
+* Added 'pmpro_members_list_csv_heading' and 'pmpro_members_list_csv_default_columns' hooks to filter the default columns in the members list CSV. (e.g. to check role and remove columns)
+* Added 'pmpro_members_list_user_link' hook to filter the link and username displayed on the members list page. (e.g. to check role and remove link to edit user)
+* Checking that "status='active'" when finding subscriptions to cancel when deleting a level.
+This will keep PMPro from trying to cancel someone more than once... or trying to cancel inactive subscriptions.
+* Fixed bug where Sales Tax fields were hidden on the payment settings page if Stripe was chosen as the gateway.
+* No longer logging IPN activity to logs/ipn.txt by default.
+(Uncomment the lines at the bottom of services/ipnhandler.php to use the log to debug.)

+= 1.6.1 =
+* Added recurring billing support to Payflow integration.
+* Fixed bug where an order's code was shown instead of the subscription ID on the edit order page.
+* Fixed some logic with determining if level settings are not compatible with the current gateway.
+* On notice and one DB query fix in upgradecheck.php submitted by pranjithkumar on GitHub.
+Thanks!

+= 1.6.0.1 =
+* Fixed Braintree integration for production environments.
+Braintree needed to be told "production" instead of "live".
+* Removed !!field!! lines from a couple of admin emails.
+* Added login_link as data for the cancel_admin email template.

+= 1.6 =
+* Added Braintree payments as a gateway option.
+This should be considered in "beta".
+Please get in touch if you are using Braintree payments with PMPro.
+Everything should function except that we're still working out an issue with the webhook handler.
+* Added a new dashboard page Orders to view all orders processed by PMPro with an option to export to CSV.
+* Fixed bug where "Your membership level has changed" emails were being sent out the first time a user's profile was edited, even if the level wasn't changing.
+* Removed the revenue estimate from the members list page.
+This causes performance issues on sites with many members.
+A new reports dashboard page is coming soon.
+* Not showing payment settings warning now when Payflow is setup with all values filled in.
+* Updated preheaders/billing.php to get the most recent successful order from the DB to use when updating.
+(ORDER BY id DESC in the query)
+* Added pmpro_stripe_subscription_deleted hook in stripe-webhook.php for when subscriptions are cancelled on the Stripe side.
+Use this code to cancel on your site as well: https://gist.github.com/strangerstudios/5093710
+* Now using $pmpro_currency_symbol when membership price is shown on the edit profile page in the dashboard/etc.
+* Added pmpro_authorizenet_post_url filter to use Authorize.net gateway class with a different post url, e.g. if you have a gateway that offers an Authorize.net compatibility mode.
+* Added pmpro_check_status_after_checkout filter so you can e.g. set the status to "pending" instead of "success" when a user checks out with the check gateway.
+They will still have access to the membership level, but you can update the status via the orders dashboard later.
+* Added pmpro_confirmation_order_status filter so you change which status the confirmation page looks for.
+Can return an array as well since the getLastMemberOrder method call on MemberOrder has been updated to support $status as an array.
+* Orders made via the check gateway now have PaymentType = "Check" and CardType = "".
+* Added a notes column to orders.
+* Fixed bug where discount codes were not showing up in checkout emails if the level was free.
+* Added some wpdb->escape() wrappers to the saveOrder method of MemberOrder which will fix some bugs with orders with fields with apostrophe's in them, etc.
+* Added checks for custom capabilities to the PMPro admin pages in case you want to give non-admins access.
+Caps are: pmpro_discountcodes, pmpro_emailsettings, pmpro_membershiplevels, pmpro_memberslist, pmpro_memberslist_csv, pmpro_orders, pmpro_orders_csv, pmpro_pagesettings, pmpro_paymentsettings
+* Added pmpro_memberslist_extra_cols_header and pmpro_memberslist_extra_cols_body hooks to add extra columns to the members list page.
+* Fixed pmpro_paypal_express_return_url_parameters filter to properly encode & and = so the params are properly added to the ReturnURL instead of being seen as extra params to the full PayPal Express URL.
+The PMPro Addon Packages plugin has been updated to take advantage of this to make that plugin more compatible with PayPal Express.
+* Fixed bugs with Strip webook: now listening for charge.succeeded and charge.failed, other fixes.

+= 1.5.9.2 =
+* Fixed Members List bugs introduced in version 1.5.9.1.

+= 1.5.9.1 =
+* Revamped the ipnhandler code.
+It's much cleaner now and should be easier to support with all 3 PayPal APIs (Standard, Website Payments Pro, Express) working through the one handler.
+* Added Payflow Pro as a gateway option.
+Currently, only one-time charges is supported.
+* Added the pmpro_register_redirect filter to allow you to change the URL PMPro redirects wp-login.php?action=register to.
+Returning false or an empty string will result in no redirect from the register page.
+* Added pmpro_subscription_payment_failed hook that runs if a failed payment comes in through the IPN Handler, Authorize.net silent post, or Stripe web hook. do_action("pmpro_subscription_payment_failed", $old_order); $old_order is a MemberOrder object.

 = 1.5.9 =
 * Fixed bug on Membership Billing page that was hiding the billing address fields.
 * Changed all of the instances of "firstpayment" order statuses to "success".
 Also running query to fix statues in the DB.
 This caused issues for levels with only a one-time payment, where the invoice wouldn't show up in their account page.